 Mahi‑mahi — Research & Methodology (v1)

 This page documents the variables we use for Mahi‑mahi (v1), the open-access URLs behind each driver, verbatim quotes, and what is research-backed vs calibrated.
-We do not publish proprietary weights, caps, or equations.
+We keep proprietary calibration details private.

 How it works (overview)

-Mahi is an offshore all-day rating built from phase lift, overlap and night-availability assumptions, and an ocean block (SST and optional chlorophyll).
+Mahi is an offshore all-day rating built from moon phase plus a capped ocean block (SST and optional chlorophyll).
+The live rebuild removed the old overlap and night-baseline assumptions.
 Research chooses the drivers; we calibrate weights and caps so the output maps to 1.0–5.0.
 Exact values are proprietary.

 Variables (what's research-backed vs calibrated)